A bridge is a dental restoration that replaces one or more missing teeth. A dental bridge is permanent and cannot be removed.

 What is a bridge?

-If you’re missing one or more teeth, a bridge provides a way to use the existing teeth to fill the area left vacant.
-A bridge anchors a prosthetic tooth into the gap with two adjacent teeth to establish symmetry and create a natural looking appearance.
+Missing one or more teeth?
+A bridge provides a way to use the existing teeth to fill the area left vacant.
+It anchors a prosthetic tooth into the gap with two adjacent teeth to establish symmetry and create a natural-looking appearance.
 Typically, a crown is needed to provide the anchor required to cement a bridge in place.

 Why is a bridge necessary?

-Often gaps left in your mouth can cause the remaining teeth to shift or rotate into the empty spaces, which has the ability to affect your bite and can lead to gum disease and temporomandibular joint (TMJ) disorders.
+Gaps left in your mouth can often cause the remaining teeth to shift or rotate into the empty spaces.
+It is common to have this then affect your bite, or lead to gum disease and temporomandibular joint (TMJ) disorders.

 How many appointments are needed for a dental bridge?

-A dental bridge will require a minimum of two appointments is required to complete.
+A dental bridge requires a minimum of two appointments to complete.